- 20 hours of live on line over 6 days

-The course takes place over two weekends — November 13-15, and November 20-22 of this year.
+The course takes place over two weekends — 13 to 15 November and 20 to 22 November.

-The course will consist in live online lecture, including demonstration of assessment and asana principles with ongoing opportunities for questions and interaction with the instructor.
+The course will be based around live online lecture, including demonstration of assessment and asana principles with ongoing opportunities for questions and interaction with the instructor.

 The lecture materials will be in the form of illustrated slides with text, which can be downloaded as pdf files; also you will have access to high quality video recordings of the lectures and demonstrations, with the slides included in the video — so you will be able to review the lectures to become fully confident in your grasp of the materials and their applications.